tds-fdw/tds_fdw/ForeignServerCreation.md

 Required: No

+The default is "false".
 Setting this to "true" will enable the following server-side settings after a successful connection to the foreign server:

 	* CONCAT_NULLS_YIELDS_NULL ON
 	* ANSI_NULLS ON